phuongbao90/framer-motion-todo-app/README.md

 # React ToDo App with Framer Motion

-This ToDo app is an attempt to replicate of a ToDo App designed by [Alex Arutuynov](https://dribbble.com/shots/14100356-ToDo-App-UI).
+This ToDo app is an attempt to replicate a ToDo App designed by [Alex Arutuynov](https://dribbble.com/shots/14100356-ToDo-App-UI).
 **The main purpose of this app is on the animation** so a lot of todo app functionalities are left out (like user login, data persistance ...)

+A **live version** of this app can be found [at](https://framer-motion-todo-app.npbwebdev.com/)

 ## Getting Started